Learning to Reduce Search Space for Generalizable Neural Routing Solver: Learning to Reduce (L2R)

-At $t$-th step with partial solution $(\pi_1,\dots,\pi_{{t-1}})$, we adopt the setting from \citet{kool2019attention} to represent the current partial solution using the initial node embedding $\mathbf{h}_{\pi_1}^D$ and latest node embedding $\mathbf{h}_{\pi_{t-1}}^D$.
-In addition, following \citet{kwon2020pomo}, we define a context embedding of the current partial solution:
+\paragraph{Attention Layer} At the $t$-th step with partial solution $(\pi_1,\dots,\pi_{{t-1}})$, we adopt the setting from \citet{kool2019attention} to represent the current partial solution using the initial node embedding $\mathbf{h}_{\pi_1}^D$ and latest node embedding $\mathbf{h}_{\pi_{t-1}}^D$.
+Following \citet{kwon2020pomo}, the context embedding of the current partial solution is defined as